oksanaozcan/ozcantadilat_laravel_react/README.md

 9. refactoring with services && || redux
 10. post editor dont save color of font (may be bootstrap main).
 11. to thinck functional for storage (delete or not after update picture).
+12. show error text whene create or update user email is not unique for users table